captaininappropriate/EpochTime/README.md

 # EpochTime

-Quick script to calculate current epoch time plus epoch time plus N minutes Output the format for easy copy/paste for use in a JWT token
+Quick script to calculate current epoch time plus N minutes.
+Output the format for easy copy/paste for use in a JWT token